lanternadev/lanterna-lab/README.md

 # Homelab Retrieval-Augmented Generation (RAG)

-A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query around 100,000 artificial intelligence research papers.
+A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query enterprise-scale corpora — over 100,000 research papers today, with new content added weekly.

 👉 **Note**: This repo is a **shop window**.
 The actual working codebase is private, as this is first and foremost a *learning tool*.
 When components are production-ready, they’ll be released here or as separate open-source modules.